What is HS?

 Is HS an autoimmune or autoinflammatory disease?

-HS is better described as autoinflammatory, because your own cells are attacking each other (‘auto-‘) and the cells are from the immune system, so cause inflammation (‘-inflammatory’).
+HS is better described as autoinflammatory because your own cells are attacking each other (‘auto-‘) and the cells are from the immune system, causing inflammation (‘-inflammatory’).
 When clinicians and researchers use the word ‘autoimmune’ it refers to a specific way the immune system attacks its own cells – and this isn’t the exact way that things happen in HS.
 Examples of autoimmune diseases are lupus and rheumatoid arthritis.

 Am I at risk for other conditions if I have HS?

 You may have an increased risk of getting other diseases.
 It’s important to have a primary care provider to know everything that is happening with your health.
 Be aware of your body and talk to your provider if you get new symptoms.

 Why do I have HS?

 This is a question that weighs on the minds of people with HS.
 Researchers are working hard to answer this question.
 Genetics play a role; about 1 in 3 people with HS have a family member with HS.

 If I have HS, will my children get it?

 If you have HS, it does not mean there is a 100% chance your children will have it.
 About 1 in 3 people with HS have a family history.
 If your child does develop HS, your experience will help them a lot!
 You can help them find a provider who knows about HS and help them choose a treatment path.